microns-ariadne/synapse_reviewer/README.md

 # synapse_reviewer
-Neuroglancer project to allow a reviewer to classify putative synapses as real or false-negative
+Neuroglancer project to allow a reviewer to classify putative synapses as real or false-positive

 This project runs Neuroglancer with Python callbacks to review synapses.
 The user runs `synapse-reviewer` and is presented with synapses in Neuroglancer